Beginners' Guide to How to Read Crochet Patterns

 The Yarn Craft Council identifies four skill levels: Before 2019, the four Project levels were Beginner, Easy, Intermediate, and Experienced.
 After 2019, the four levels are Basic, Easy, Intermediate, and Complex.

 The changes involved new language that defined what skills were needed based on the project.
+This gives you an indication of the level of difficulty for the pattern.
+If you are just getting started, stick with a basic or easy pattern.

-Each level describes specific stitches and techniques, such as color changes, shaping and finishing.
+Each level describes specific stitches and techniques, such as color changes, shaping, and finishing.

 Basic Level